percona/pmm-doc/docs/uninstall-pmm/uninstall_docker.md

 !!! caution alert alert-warning "Caution"
     These steps delete the PMM Client Docker image and client services configuration data.

+To uninstall PMM client with the Docker container:
+{.power-number}

 1. Stop pmm-client container.

     ```sh